 We’re talking about the world’s poor and vulnerable communities in the underdeveloped and exploited parts of the world.
 The majority of these people have agricultural lives and live in rural areas.

 They are the most affected by a changing climate, but they also have the most under appreciated potential as a lifeline to change for the better.

 Major actors overlook these groups far too often.

 It’s far too easy to categorize these communities as victims without further consideration.
 While there is no doubt that they feel the burden of environmental problems most severely, that only tells one part of the story.

 These individuals are actually key to restoring the earth and protecting its ecosystems.
 Here are a few examples of why:

 - A big part of the reason that land gets degraded and soil erodes is because of unsustainable farming practices employed by many agricultural workers in poverty.
 Programs that help farmers understand how to increase crop yields and income revenue through sustainable practices end these practices.
 They also create an incentive for farmers to share sustainable knowledge widespread, resulting in increased sustainability across entire communities.

 - About a quarter of deforestation is attributed to small-scale farmers in exploited countries.
 In many cases this is a result of desperation.
 Programs that integrate tree planting into a model that also considers income opportunity help.
 They increase the potential of these individuals no longer being a major source of deforestation, but reforestation instead.

 - A decrease in poverty leads to trends that are good for the global environment.
 Economic empowerment typically results in smaller family sizes, better waste management, and increased adoption of clean energy.
-If these behaviors become more common in countries with the highest poverty rates, it ease some of the current burden.
+If these behaviors become more common in countries with the highest poverty rates, it will ease some of the current burden.
 Programs that sustainably reduce poverty also are a lifeline for the environment.